 You can plant your seeds in either rows or hills.
 If you are planting them in rows, plant one seed every 4 inches in rows that are 18 to 24 inches apart.
 You will want to thin your seedlings to 12 inches apart when they reach a height of 4 inches.
 Make sure to weed aggressively so that the corn does not have to compete with the weeds for nutrients.
 Side dress your rows with compost or 10-10-10 fertilizer after 4 weeks and then every 4 weeks until the corn has ripened.

-Alternatively, you can plant your seeds in hills like the Native Americans.
+Alternatively, you can plant your seeds in hills like the Native Americans did.
 Plant 3 to 4 seeds per hill, with the hills spaced 12 inches apart.
 When your plants are 4 inches tall, thin them, removing any sickly or deformed plants.
 You can transplant healthy seedlings into any empty spaces on your hills.
 Weed aggressively and fertilize monthly.

-How To Harvest And Dry Indian Corn
+How to Harvest and Dry Indian Corn

 Indian corn is ripe and ready for harvest when the outer husks turn brown.
 Removing the ears from the stalks is easy.
 Simply grasp the stalk with one hand and the ear with your other hand, then rip the ear off with a downward motion.

-Peel the husk all the way back from the ear, exposing the all of the kernels.
+To dry your corn, peel the husk all the way back from the ear, exposing the all of the kernels.
 Tie a string around the base of the husk and hang your corn in a dry, dark place.
 Make sure your corn is not exposed to the sun while it is drying.
 Sunlight will fade the brilliant colors.

 Test the kernels every few days by pushing against them with your fingernail.
 When they are completely hard and you are unable to press into them with your nail, your corn is dry and ready for use as decoration or in a craft.
 To preserve your corn, brush a coat of varnish on it.